If you’re employed, your employer should be paying a percentage of your earnings into your super account.

 This minimum payment is called the super guarantee.

 Ordinary time earnings are what you earn for your ordinary hours of work.
-See checklist: salary or wages and ordinary time earnings on the ATO website.
+See list of payments that are ordinary time earnings on the ATO website.

 Work out how much super your employer should be paying into your super account.